jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added logic to allow recommendations (rcmmnd) to be added to the application in the INDEX.php file, NOTEATEN.php, and TEST.php.
 * Added Ohio to the drop down list and created necessary OH JSON file.
 * Added Akron, OH to the drop down list and created necessary CAK JSON file.
 * Added Georgia to the drop down list and created necessary GA JSON file.